SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### ES Modules

 To contrast with module systems such as CommonJS, the official implementation of modules in JS are known as ES Modules.
-In JS, ES Module import/export statements can only be used within a module
+In JS, ES Module import/export statements can only be used within a module.
+Modules are declared in script tags by adding type="module".

 ###  Importing